5 Random variables

 For the details of the binomial distribution, you can consult any basic probability book or even Wikipedia3.

-Here we do not cover these details.
-Instead, we will discuss an incredibly useful approximation provided by mathematical theory that applies generally to sums and averages of draws from any urn: the Central Limit Theorem (CLT).
+We do not delve into these details here.
+Instead, we will explore an incredibly useful approximation provided by mathematical theory, which generally applies to sums and averages of draws from any urn: the Central Limit Theorem (CLT).

 5.4 Distributions versus probability distributions

-Before we continue, let’s make an important distinction and connection between the distribution of a list of numbers and a probability distribution.
-In the visualization chapter, we described how any list of numbers \(x_1,\dots,x_n\) has a distribution.
+Before we continue, let’s establish an important distinction and connection between the distribution of a list of numbers and a probability distribution.
+Any list of numbers \(x_1,\dots,x_n\) has a distribution.
 The definition is quite straightforward.
-We define \(F(a)\) as the function that tells us what proportion of the list is less than or equal to \(a\).
-Because they are useful summaries when the distribution is approximately normal, we define the average and standard deviation.
-These are defined with a straightforward operation of the vector containing the list of numbers x
+We define \(F(a)\) as the function that indicates what proportion of the list is less than or equal to \(a\).
+Given their usefulness as summaries when the distribution is approximately normal, we also define the average and standard deviation.
+These are determined with a straightforward operation involving the vector containing the list of numbers, denoted as x

 :

-However, if \(X\) is defined by drawing from an urn with numbers in it, then there is a list: the list of numbers inside the urn.
-In this case, the distribution of that list is the probability distribution of \(X\) and the average and standard deviation of that list are the expected value and standard error of the random variable.
+However, if \(X\) is defined by drawing from an urn containing numbers, then there exists a list: the list of numbers inside the urn.
+In this case, the distribution of that list is the probability distribution of \(X\), and the average and standard deviation of that list are the expected value and standard error of the random variable.

-Another way to think about it that does not involve an urn is to run a Monte Carlo simulation and generate a very large list of outcomes of \(X\).
-These outcomes are a list of numbers.
-The distribution of this list will be a very good approximation of the probability distribution of \(X\).
+Another way to think about it without involving an urn is by running a Monte Carlo simulation and generating a very large list of outcomes of \(X\).
+These outcomes form a list of numbers, and the distribution of this list will be a very good approximation of the probability distribution of \(X\).
 The longer the list, the better the approximation.
 The average and standard deviation of this list will approximate the expected value and standard error of the random variable.

 5.5 Notation for random variables

-In statistical textbooks, upper case letters are used to denote random variables and we follow this convention here.
+In statistical textbooks, upper case letters denote random variables, and we will adhere to this convention.
 Lower case letters are used for observed values.
-You will see some notation that includes both.
+You will see some notation that include both.
 For example, you will see events defined as \(X \leq x\).
-Here \(X\) is a random variable, making it a random event, and \(x\) is an arbitrary value and not random.
-So, for example, \(X\) might represent the number on a die roll and \(x\) will represent an actual value we see 1, 2, 3, 4, 5, or 6.
-So in this case, the probability of \(X=x\) is 1/6 regardless of the observed value \(x\).
-This notation is a bit strange because, when we ask questions about probability, \(X\) is not an observed quantity.
-Instead, it’s a random quantity that we will see in the future.
-We can talk about what we expect it to be, what values are probable, but not what it is.
-But once we have data, we do see a realization of \(X\).
-So data scientists talk of what could have been after we see what actually happened.
+Here \(X\) is a random variable and \(x\) is an arbitrary value and not random.
+So, for example, \(X\) might represent the number on a die roll and \(x\) will represent an actual value we see: 1, 2, 3, 4, 5, or 6.
+In this case, the probability of \(X=x\) is 1/6 regardless of the observed value \(x\).

 5.6 The expected value and standard error

 We have described sampling models for draws.
-We will now go over the mathematical theory that lets us approximate the probability distributions for the sum of draws.
+We will now review the mathematical theory that allows us to approximate the probability distributions for the sum of draws.
 Once we do this, we will be able to help the casino predict how much money they will make.
-The same approach we use for the sum of draws will be useful for describing the distribution of averages and proportion which we will need to understand how polls work.
+The same approach we use for the sum of draws will be useful for describing the distribution of averages and proportion, which we will need to understand how polls work.

 The first important concept to learn is the expected value.
-In statistics books, it is common to use letter \(\mbox{E}\) like this:
+In statistics books, it is common to represent it with the letter \(\mbox{E}\) like this:

 \[\mbox{E}[X]\]